 If you create a product or service then affiliate marketing can be used to generate buzz and ensure a successful launch.
-It’s also highly effective at generating leads, trials, and sales.
+Successful affiliate products stand the test of time and business ideas span across several industries and verticals.
+It is also highly effective at generating leads, trials, and sales.
 Since you only pay commission after a genuine sale is made, there’s a minimal amount of risk involved.
 Once you set up your program and find affiliates, it’s a relatively self-sustaining channel that basically manages itself.
 This frees you up to pursue new marketing initiatives or focus on other areas of your business.

 Although affiliate marketing is an incredibly effective online strategy, many businesses have yet to take full advantage.
 This presents a huge opportunity for you to gain an extra edge over the competition, but you’ll need to move quickly.
 As we saw in the statistics above, more and more companies are engaging with affiliate marketing to drive revenue.
 If you don’t incorporate an affiliate program into your marketing strategy, then you’re likely to be missing out on sales.

 So, there you have a comprehensive answer to the question – what is affiliate marketing?
 It can benefit a wide range of businesses and delivers a strong return on investment.
 The setup requires some initial work to define program terms and create promotional content for affiliates to use.
 However, once this is completed, affiliate marketing can be a relatively passive source of revenue.